aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 3.Run the atlas_dataset_quality found in m4i data management,to apply the rules and get the quality score of your data as output.

-To run the data quality rules on your follow the steps of this link https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md
+To run the data quality rules on your follow the steps, clich `here. <https://gitlab.com/m4i/m4i-data-management/-/blob/Athanasios/quality_rules.md>`_

 How To Create Entities And Relationships